 Many Japanese carmakers said they had anticipated the bad news.
 The development was, of course, partly due to anti-Japanese protests that raged across China last month, but the decline of Japanese car sales in the world's largest auto market was destined even without the impact of a boycott.

-- Room to Improve
+- Courage to Liberty

 - Sign up to receive our free daily newsletter

 - How the Hammer Falls as China Nails Corruption

 - CNPC Continues to Be Hit by Scandal as Two More Executives Fall

 - Market Reforms, Fight against Corruption Go Hand in Hand, Expert Says